 We have composed these guidelines to the best of our knowledge.
-Any recommendations given here only refer to theses at the Professorship for International Management.
+Any recommendations given here only refer to theses at the Professorship of International Management.
 Should these guidelines conflict in any way with recommendations given by your respective examination offices, the latter take precedence in all cases.
 It is your responsibility to familiarize yourself with the examination regulations applicable to your case.
 For question in this respect, please turn to the ISC.

+This is the first version of our academic writing guidelines after the inception of the Professorship.
 In case you find any inconsistencies in this document, please report them to us.
 Thank you for your support and all the best for your academic projects!